Pl4nty/quora.js/readme.md

 2. Features here should be mostly finished, any significant issues noticed in review may result in a push to dev
 3. If reviewing, all areas are fair game including tests - ESPECIALLY tests!
 3. Pull requests to stable are accepted after a feature is passing with at least 95% coverage
-4. Admins reserve the right to deny pull requests on a case-by-case basis, and if so, a reason will be provided